-On June 5, last year, Saudi Arabia, the UAE (United Arab Emirates), Egypt and Bahrain cut trade and diplomatic ties with Qatar, accusing it of destabilising the region and supporting "terrorism", allegations Doha consistently denied.
-The quartet then closed its airspace for Qatari aircrafts and shut the only land border of the country, forcing its residents to search for alternative routes to and from Qatar.
+On June 5, last year, Saudi Arabia, the UAE (United Arab Emirates), Egypt and Bahrain cut trade and diplomatic ties with Qatar, accusing it of destabilizing the region and supporting "terrorism", allegations Doha consistently denied.
+The quartet then closed its airspace for Qatari aircraft and shut the only land border of the country, forcing its residents to search for alternative routes to and from Qatar.

 The travel duration from Qatar to Oman aboard the Grand Ferry will take between 20-25 hours, and the same time to sail back to Doha.

 The services will be offered for the first time to Oman and later to Kuwait, but it may be extended to Iran in case there is enough demand.